spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 <%(#Expandable title="2.
 Build your workers.")%>From the **SpatialOS** menu, click **Build UnityClient for local**.

 This is necessary because you have modified the code for the workers.
-If you are running your workers from within the Unity Editor a build is not necessary, however in a moment we will launch a built-out client-worker.
+If you are running your workers from within your Unity Editor a build is not necessary, however in a moment we will launch a built-out client-worker.
 Building the workers is therefore essential.<%(/Expandable)%>

 <%(#Expandable title="3.
 Launch a local deployment.")%>From the **SpatialOS** menu, click **Local launch**.
 This will open a terminal which will notify you when the deployment is up and running.